Said Bayazid

 Said Bayazid (سيد بيازيد; born 20 January 1977) is a Syrian former professional footballer who played as a forward.

 Club career

-Bayazid played for most of his career in Greece, including one season with Proodeftiki and two seasons with Akratitos in the Greek Super League.
+Bayazid played for most of his career in Greece, including one season with Proodeftiki and two seasons with Akratitos in the Super League Greece.

 International career

 Bayazid made several appearances for the senior Syria national football team from 1997 to 2001.
 He scored 11 goals in only seven qualifying matches for the FIFA World Cup.

 Career statistics

 International

 Scores and results list Syria's goal tally first.